algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

 ## 1. Introduction

 This document outlines the test plan for verifying and validating the Frogger game developed in Verilog[^2] for execution on the Go Board FPGA[^1] platform.
-The objective is to ensure that the game functions correctly, both in terms of gameplay logic and interaction with the hardware peripherals (7-segment displays, switches, LEDs).
+The objective is to ensure that the game functions correctly, both in terms of gameplay logic, and interaction with the hardware peripherals (7-segment displays, switches, LEDs).

 ## 2. Test Environment